 maturity: in its prime

-This is definitely a fine wine of Moldova and, with a total of 90.6 points scored, this wine is right there, among the best wines we’ve rated so far.
+This is definitely a good wine of Moldova and, with a total of 90.6 points scored, this wine is right there, among the best wines we’ve rated so far.
 Check our complete database on the wine rating page, where you can find all the wines that we have tasted and reviewed or go to the about us page and find out more about our exquisite rating system.

 Verdict: this is a very fruit-forward and honest wine that is right there, at the peak of its form – rich, dense and extracted – a wine that is meant to be enjoyed today rather than tomorrow.
 It feels expressive, plump and extremely appealing on the palate, with a round and supple body and a slightly bitter-seedy yet crisp finale.
 What makes this wine stand apart from its peers, is the wilderness within it, both, on the nose, with ripe red fruits, and in the mouth, in terms of opulence and richness.
 That said, the wine does lack structure and firmness on the plate, therefore it is not meant for long term bottle ageing – just enjoy it today, as long as it is young and rich.